Road & Travel Magazine

 For 2006, each Civic has a more distinct personality.
 The Civic coupe, for example, doesn't share outer body sheet metal panels with the Civic sedan.
 And the Civic Si gets a big increase in horsepower - to 197 from last year's 160 and compares with the Civic sedan's 140 horsepower.
 The Si also now rides on the largest standard Civic tires, 17-inchers, ever.

-Meantime, the Civic Hybrid provides a different driving experience with a hybrid powerplant that for the first time can power the vehicle solely via electric power in some driving situations.
-The hybrid's fuel economy rating is improved, too - to 49 miles a gallon in city and 51 mpg in highway driving.
-This is up from 47/48 mpg for the 2005 model.
+Meantime, the Civic Hybrid provides a different driving experience.
+With a hybrid powerplant can run the vehicle solely on electric power in certain driving situations for the first time.
+The hybrid's fuel economy rating has alsoimproved — to 49 miles a gallon in city driving and 51 mpg in highway driving.
+This is an increase from 47/48 mpg for the 2005 model.

 All the new Civics benefit from a new front-wheel-drive platform that provides a tighter-feeling, more refined ride.
 The new MacPherson strut front suspension and rear multi-link double wishbone configuration allowed engineers to more finely tune the handling and ride for a better fit with each Civic.
 For example, the Civic sedan keeps jolting bumps away from passengers in an upscale ride, while the Civic Si's sporty ride conveys most road bumps and vibrations to passengers.